Workers viewing a monitor in a factory. Symbolises energy consulting and funding for companies.

 © iStock.com/Milos Dimic

-Federal funding for energy audits for SMEs
+Federal funding for energy audits for non-residential buildings (in German: Nichtwohngebäude, Anlagen und Systemen ‘EBN’)

-Before investments are made in new technologies or company buildings, it makes sense to carry out an energy audit funded by the Federal Ministry for Economic Affairs and Energy.
-Energy audits provide companies with specific suggestions for commercially rational measures to boost energy efficiency.
-SMEs can receive a grant from the Federal Ministry for Economic Affairs and Energy that covers 80% of their energy auditing costs, with the maximum amount set at €6,000.
-For smaller companies that spend less than €10,000 on their energy bills, the maximum amount is €1,200.
+Before investments are made in new technologies or company buildings, it makes sense to carry out an energy audit.
+Energy audits provide companies with specific suggestions for economically viable measures to increase energy efficiency.
+The Federal Ministry of Economic Affairs and Climate Action helps cover part of those costs.

 SME Initiative for Energy Reforms and Climate Protection